jcchuang2/GRID-Object-Detection-Model/README.md

 ### Visualize Model Results
 Run the cells within the `Model-Visualization.ipynb` file to display image examples of training/validation data as well as graphs on specfiic fields of interest.

+### Use Model
+Run `run_model.py` to run the object detection model on an image.
+Image output with bounding boxes will be saved in `model_results ` directory.

 # Project Structure

 ```